mnitchev/memvis/README.md

 # memvis

-Memvis is a process memory visualizer.
+Memvis is a Linux process memory visualizer.
 It will attempt to read all of the memory pages of a process and print the memory data in a table format, where each address's data is presented in hex format.
 If an address' value is an ascii character, memvis will by default print the ascii character (this can be